 MEMS technology can be found in the general domains below:

-- Automotive: From the common airbag, to vehicle security to rollover detection and beyond there are various uses for MEMS technology in the automotive industry
+- Automotive: From the common airbag to vehicle security to rollover detection and beyond, there are various uses in the automotive industry

 - Industrial: Vibration detection, tilt sensing, earthquake detection, and gas shut off to list a few.
-Some of the most common uses for MEMS is in the Industrial field.
+One of the most common uses is in the Industrial field.

-- Commercial Applications: Built-in displays for mobile devices to inkjet printers and modern cars; MEMS is quickly emerging into various commercial applications.
+- Commercial Applications: From built-in displays for mobile devices to inkjet printers and modern cars, it is quickly emerging into various commercial applications.

-- Military: Tanks, planes, and equipment… the breakthrough technology and durability of MEMS devices make them a top choice in this important field.
+- Military: Tanks, planes, and equipment, the breakthrough technology, and durability of these devices make them a top choice in this important field.

-- Biotechnology and Medical: There is a wide array of applications for MEMS in the medical field.
+- Biotechnology & Medical: There is a wide array of applications in the medical field.
 From pressure sensors to new discoveries in science and engineering such as PCR microsystems for DNA identification, there are many current uses and further possibilities of expanding uses in this field.

 2GIG Utilizes MEMs Technology